Working at Woldingham

 Start Date: ASAP

-Interviews will be held on Tuesday 23rd September 2025.
+Interviews will be held on a rolling basis.

 Woldingham is a happy and successful Catholic boarding and day school for girls aged 11 to 18 and is firmly established as one of the top girls’ independent schools in the UK, outperforming many schools that are far more selective in their admissions process.
 Central to this achievement is Woldingham’s academic enrichment and extra-curricular programmes, pastoral support and caring community.
-Close to London, yet in an outstandingly beautiful rural setting, Woldingham has a strong community and culture building on a proud heritage that stretches back 180 years.
+Close to London, yet in an outstandingly beautiful rural setting, Woldingham has a strong community and culture building on a proud heritage that stretches back over 180 years.
 We are committed to an exciting future that is underpinned by fresh ideas, an innovative spirit and state-of-the-art facilities.

 Once completed, please return your application form to hr@woldinghamschool.co.uk